sileod/Discovery/README.md

 # Contents

-The Discovery datasets consists adjacent sentence pairs (s1,s2) and a marker (y) that occured at the beginning of s2.
+The Discovery datasets consists of adjacent sentence pairs (s1,s2) with a discourse marker (y) that occured at the beginning of s2.
 They were extracted from the [depcc](https://www.inf.uni-hamburg.de/en/inst/ab/lt/resources/data/depcc.html) web corpus.
 In this repository, you can find:
 * a list of the 174 discourse markers we used
 * a base version of our dataset with 1.74 million pairs (10k exemples per marker)
 * a big version with 3.4 million pairs
 * a hard version with 1.74 million pairs where the connective couldn't be predicted with a fasttext linear model

+# Instruction

+Run the `get_data.bash` script in `data`

 #### 5 examples from the Discovery dataset:
 s1 | s2 | y